Pettersson-dev/Pettersson-dev.github.io/_posts/2022-11-21-security-questionnaire.md

+---
+title: Security questionnaire
+---

-Draft of a security questionaire for vendor evaluation
+Draft of a security questionnaire for vendor and solution evaluation
 # Policies and organisation
 * Describe the company
 * Where is the company located?